 Customers who bring these materials to Metro Central or Metro South transfer stations must certify that their loads of construction, remodeling and demolition debris are asbestos-free.
 To do this, complete a Construction and Demolition Waste Acceptance form.

 Documentation must be presented to the bay spotter for review prior to opening the drop‐box or truck doors.
+Documentation must be printed out.
 The load will be inspected by the spotter to make sure it matches the description of materials on the Construction and Demolition Waste Acceptance form.
 Metro will retain a copy of the acceptance form and test results for its records.
 Customers who do not comply with the procedures may be charged testing and clean-up fees.

 Where to take waste that contains asbestos